logicalclocks/hops-docs/docs/overview.rst

 HopsWorks provides two services for executing applications on YARN:

-* Apache Zepplin: interactive analytics with for Spark, Flink, and other data parallel frameworks;
+* Apache Zepplin: interactive analytics for Spark, Flink, and other data parallel frameworks;
 * YARN batch jobs: batch-based submission (including Spark, MapReduce, Flink, Adam, and SaasFee);

 MetaData Management
 -------------------

-HopsWorks provides support for the design and entry of extended metadata for files and directorsy:
+HopsWorks provides support for the design and entry of extended metadata for files and directories:

 * design your own extended metadata using an intuitive UI;
 * enter extended metadata using an intuitive UI.